-According to a recent article in The New York Times, approximately 21 million Americans suffer from substance abuse, and an average of 175 people a day die from overdose.
-Despite the growing epidemic, there’s still a culture of silence around addiction and a stigma surrounding drug and alcohol abuse.
+According to an article in The New York Times, approximately 21 million Americans suffer from substance abuse, and an average of 175 people a day die from overdose.
+Despite the growing epidemic, there’s still a culture of silence around addiction and stigma surrounding drug and alcohol abuse.
 It’s often seen as more of a moral failing than a disease, and fear and shame keep many from being open about their addiction.1

 Recovery is a monumental step for someone with a history of addiction, but the culture of silence remains, even for those who no longer actively use drugs or alcohol.
 While anonymity serves an important purpose in creating safety for people struggling with substance use, unfortunately, it also contributes to the stigma of addiction.1

 Fay Zenoff, Executive Director of the Center for Open Recovery and someone who is in recovery herself, believes that one of the ways to cure the addiction epidemic is for people in recovery to speak up.
 If it were safer for people to say they were in recovery, it would be safer for people to say they needed help.
 If more people spoke up about their addictions, understanding would increase, and stigma would decrease.1